 Entry Instructions: See Introduction to Mead Guidelines for entry requirements.
 Entrants MUST specify carbonation level, strength, and sweetness.
 Entrants MAY specify honey varieties.
 Entrants MUST specify the varieties of fruit used.
 A melomel that is spiced should be entered as a Fruit and Spice Mead.
 A melomel containing other ingredients should be entered as an Experimental Mead.
-Melomels made with either apples or grapes as the only fruit source should be entered as a Cyser or Pyment, respectively.
-Melomels with apples or grapes, plus other fruit should be entered in this category, not Experimental Mead.
+Note that Melomels made with either apples or grapes as the only fruit source are commonly called Cyser or Pyment, respectively..